-Much of theoretical knowledge will be tested in its application in practical.
+Much of theoretical knowledge will be tested during practical.
 However, the theory test is considered necessary to assess the knowledge, which is essential for a person to do the job.
-The examination pattern and marks will be as NCVT guidelines issued from time to time.
+The examination pattern and marks will be as per NCVT guidelines issued from time to time.